DataTools Anti-Human Trafficking

 Main operations

-DataTools develops and deliver software and cloud services to improve customers data quality.
+DataTools develops and delivers software and cloud services to improve customers’ data quality.

 Supply chain

-– Providers of third-party cloud services, these include but are not limited to partner providing address verification, email verification and phone number verification services.
+- Providers of third-party cloud services; these include but are not limited to partners providing address verification, email verification and phone number verification services.

 - Contractor and sub-contractors who deliver services such as, but are not limited to, software development and network maintenance.